 From the Line Endings we select the desired line ending type.

-Although we have the ability to use characters from any non-English alphabet, in .cs files it is highly recommended to write all the identifiers and comments in English, because this way our code will be readable for more people in the world.
+Although we have the ability to use characters from any non-English alphabet in .cs files, it is highly recommended to write all the identifiers and comments in English, because in this way, our code will be readable by more people worldwide.

-Imagine that you live in Germany and you need to type a code written by a Vietnamese person, where the names of all variables and comments are in Vietnamese.
+Imagine that you live in Germany and you need to read a code written by a Vietnamese person, where the names of all variables and comments are in Vietnamese.
 You will prefer English, right?
-Then think about how a developer from Vietnam will handle variables and comments in German.
+Then think about how a developer from Vietnam might have trouble handling variables and comments in German.

 Modifiers and Access Levels (Visibility)

-Let’s revise, from the chapter "Methods” we know that a modifier is a reserved word and with the help of it we add additional information for the compiler and the code related to the modifier.
+From the chapter "Methods” we know that a modifier is a reserved word and with the help of it we add additional information for the compiler in front of the code related to the modifier.

 In C# there are four access modifiers: public, private, protected and internal.
-The access modifiers can be used only in front the following elements of the class: class declaration, fields, properties and methods.
+The access modifiers can be used only in front of the following elements of the class: class declaration, fields, properties and methods.

 Modifiers and Access Levels

-As we explained, in C# there are four access modifiers – public, private, protected and internal.
-Based on them we control the access (visibility) to the elements of the class, in front of which they are used.
+.
+With the four access modifiers – public, private, protected and internal we control the access to (visibility of) the elements of the class, in front of which they are used.
 The levels of access in .NET are public, protected, internal, protected internal and private.
-In this chapter we will review in details only public, private and internal.
-More about protected and protected internal we will learn in "Object-Oriented Programming Principles".
+In this chapter we will review in detail only public, private and internal.
+We will learn more about protected and protected internal in the chapter "Object-Oriented Programming Principles".

 Access Level "public"

-When we use the modifier public in front of some element, we are telling the compiler, that this element can be accessed from every class, no matter from the current project (assembly), from the current namespace.
-The access level public defines the miss of restrictions regarding the visibility.
+When we use the modifier public in front of some element, we are telling the compiler that this element can be accessed from every class, even from outside the current project (assembly) or current namespace.
+The access level public defines the absence of restrictions regarding the visibility.
 This access level is the least restricted access level in C#.

 Access Level "private"

-The access level private is the one, which defines the most restrictive level of visibility of the class and its elements.
-The modifier private is used to indicate, that the element, to which is issued, cannot be accessed from any other class (except the class, in which it is defined), even if this class exists in the same namespace.
-This is the default access level, i.e. it is used when there is no access level modifier in front of the respective element of a class (this is true only for elements inside a class).
+The access level private defines the most restrictive level of visibility of the class and its elements.
+The modifier private is used to indicate that the element, for which it is issued, cannot be accessed from any other class than the class in which it is defined, even if the other class exists in the same assembly.
+This is the default access level, i.e. it is used when there is no access level modifier placed in front of the respective elements of the class (this is true only for elements belonging to a class).

 Access Level "internal"

-The modifier internal is used to limit the access to the elements of the class only to files from the same assembly, i.e. the same project in Visual Studio.
-When we create several projects in Visual Studio, the classes from will be compiled in different assemblies.
+The modifier internal is used for limiting class element access to files from the same assembly, i.e. the same project in Visual Studio.
+When we create several projects in Visual Studio, their classes will be compiled in different assemblies.

 Assembly

-.NET assemblies are collections of compiled types (classes and other types) and resources, which form a logical unit.
+.NET assemblies are collections of compiled types (classes and other types) and resources forming a logical unit.
 Assemblies are stored in a binary file of type .exe or .dll.
-All types in C# and as general in .NET Framework can reside only inside assemblies.
-By every compilation of a .NET application one or several assemblies are created by the C# compiler and each assembly is stored inside an .exe or .dll file.
+All types in C# and generally in .NET Framework can reside only inside assemblies.
+During every compilation of a .NET application, one or several assemblies are created by the C# compiler and each assembly is stored inside an .exe or .dll file.

 Declaring Classes